2sic/2sxc-docs/docs-src/pages/net-code/platform-api/dnn/dependency-injection.md

 It's still fairly basic, so there are some hoops to jump through, but for now it's the recommended way to work with this.

 > [!TIP]
-> Andrew Hoefling wrote a [comprehensive guide how to use Dependency Injection in Dnn](https://www.andrewhoefling.com/Blog/Post/dnn-dependency-injection).
+> DNN Docs contains a [comprehensive guide how to use Dependency Injection in Dnn]([https://www.andrewhoefling.com/Blog/Post/dnn-dependency-injection](https://docs.dnncommunity.org/content/getting-started/development/fundamentals/dependency-injection/index.html)).

 > [!IMPORTANT]
 > You need Dnn 9.4+ for these examples to work.